Kate Middleton Looks Like a Fairy Tale Princess at 2020 BAFTA Film Awards

 Kate Middleton channeled a princess from a fairy tale as she walked the red carpet at the 2020 BAFTAs, aka the EE British Academy Film Awards, with husband Prince William.

-The Duchess of Cambridge wore a custom short sleeve, empire waist, white and gold embroidered Alexander McQueen gown by Sarah Burton, paired with sparkling gold Jimmy Choo pumps and Van Cleef and Arpels Magic Alhambra earrings and necklace that retail for almost $17,000, according to the What Kate Wore Twitter page.
+The Duchess of Cambridge wore a custom short sleeve, empire waist, white and gold embroidered Alexander McQueen gown by Sarah Burton, paired with $675 sparkling gold Jimmy Choo Romy 100 dégradé glittered suede pumps and Van Cleef and Arpels Magic Alhambra earrings and necklace that retail for almost $17,000, according to the What Kate Wore Twitter page.
+She also carried a $595 Anya Hindmarch Marano glitter-finished box clutch.

 Kate had previously worn the dress to a state dinner in Malaysia in 2012.
 It features a gold embroidered hibiscus design, an homage to the country's official flower.